lenamarusik/BGD_NYC_taxi/docs/data_processsing_summary.md

 ### Raw Layer

-The raw layer contains data ingested directly from parquet files without any transformations.
+The raw layer contains data ingested directly from parquet files without any transformations (for yellow taxi trips) and csv file named taxi_zone_lookup.
 At this stage, the dataset may include invalid, inconsistent, or incomplete records.

-The ingestion process was implemented using a Python script:
+The ingestion process was implemented using a Python scripts:

 ```
-scripts/load_to_raw.py
+scripts/load_to_raw_yellow_taxi_trips_2023.py
+scripts/load_to_raw_taxi_zone_lookup.py
 ```

-Data is loaded into the table:
+Data is loaded into the tables:

 ```
 raw.yellow_taxi_trips_2023
+raw.taxi_zone_lookup
 ```

 This layer serves as a reliable source of truth and preserves original data for traceability.